 The Company does not currently generate revenue from its operations and variation in its total loss was due in large part to changes in its exploration and evaluation activities.
-The decrease in loss during the fiscal year 2023 was mainly due to decreased exploration costs incurred on the Jake and the Maestro Properties.
+The increase in loss during the fiscal year 2024 was mainly due to increased exploration costs incurred on the Jake and the Maestro Properties.